-- A new version (v2) of websocket protocol has been created.
+• A new version (v2) of websocket protocol has been created.
 See Wazo WebSocket for more information

 The v1 is now deprecated and should not be used anymore.
-Also it does not return the attribute msg in all payloads as it was always empty. - xivo-confgend has been renamed to wazo-confgend - The custom configuration files have been moved to /etc/wazo-configend/conf.d
+Also it does not return the attribute msg in all payloads as it was always empty.

-- The log file has been renamed to wazo-confgend.log - The plugin entry points have been renamed from xivo to wazo.
-Plugins enabled in custom configuration files should use the new name. - The entry point identifier has been changed from xivo_confgend to wazo_confgend.
-If you have developed custom plugins for confgend you should use the new identifier in your setup.py. - xivo-confgend-client has been renamed to wazo-confgend-client - If you used the xivo-confgen CLI tool you will now have to use wazo-confgen - If you are upgrading a Wazo that was originally installed in 18.03 or earlier, the old directory configuration is now replaced with a new profile default for each tenant.
+- xivo-confgend has been renamed to wazo-confgend - The custom configuration files have been moved to /etc/wazo-confgend/conf.d - The log file has been renamed to wazo-confgend.log - The plugin entry points have been renamed from xivo to wazo.
+Plugins enabled in custom configuration files should use the new name. - The entry point identifier has been changed from xivo\confgend to wazo\confgend.
+If you have developed custom plugins for confgend you should use the new identifier in your setup.py. - xivo-confgend-client has been renamed to wazo-confgend-client - If you used the xivo-confgen CLI tool you will now have to use wazo-confgen

+• If you are upgrading a Wazo that was originally installed in 18.03 or earlier, the old directory configuration is now replaced with a new profile default for each tenant.
 The migration of the old directory configuration must be done manually, since there is no way to automatically detect the tenant for each directory configuration.
-To allow this migration, the old configuration is dumped in /var/backups/xivo/dird_sources.yml during the upgrade to Wazo Platform 19.14.
-The administrator must then recreate the directory configuration manually using the API or web interface. - There is a known bug that will remove pre-recorded sound files provided by the xivo-sounds-, .e.g xivo-sounds-fr-ca. If you had installed one of these packages manually, you need to install the corresponding wazo-sounds- package manually, e.g. wazo-sounds-fr-ca. Upgrades to Wazo >= 19.15 are not affected by this bug.
+To allow this migration, the old configuration is dumped in /var/backups/xivo/dird\sources.yml during the upgrade to Wazo Platform 19.14.
+The administrator must then recreate the directory configuration manually using the API or web interface.